angular/angular/aio/content/guide/ngmodule.md

 ### Refactor the _AppModule_
 Return to the `AppModule` and remove everything specific to the contact feature set.

-Delete the contact import statements.
+* Delete the contact import statements.
-Delete the contact declarations and contact providers.
+* Delete the contact declarations and contact providers.
-Remove the `FormsModule` from the `imports` list (`AppComponent` doesn't need it).
+* Delete the `FormsModule` from the `imports` list (`AppComponent` doesn't need it).

 Leave only the classes required at the application root level.

 Then import the `ContactModule` so the app can continue to display the exported `ContactComponent`.

-Here's the refactored version of the `AppModule` side-by-side with the previous version.
+Here's the refactored version of the `AppModule` along with the previous version.
 <md-tab-group>

   <md-tab label="src/app/app.module.ts (v2)">